svssathvik7/docs/docs/developers/sdk/nodejs/RedeemAndRefund.md

 ---
-id: redeems-and-refunds
+id: redeem-and-refund
 ---

-# Redeems and refunds
+# Redeem and refund

-Handling redeems and refunds is a critical aspect of ensuring your atomic swaps operate securely and efficiently.
-These processes manage the completion or recovery of funds on the destination chain based on the state of the swap.
+Redeem and refund manage the completion or recovery of funds on the destination chain based on the state of the swap.

-## Redeems
+## Redeem

 Redeeming a swap finalizes the transaction on the destination chain, allowing the user to claim their funds.